cisocrgroup/pocoweb/frontend/public_html/doc.md

 Besides the navigation buttons, the navigation bar shows a tab to list the assumed error patterns and error tokens of the project.
-If the project was profiled these list assumed errors in the document by the number of their occurence or by their common error patterns.
+If the project was profiled these list assumed errors in the document by the number of their occurrence or by their common error patterns.
 Click one of the entries to open the
 [concordance view](#user-content-concordance-view) of the according token or error patterns.

-If a token is selected it shows the concodance count of the token.
+If a token is selected it shows the concordance count of the token.
-If the document was profiled you can use the correction suggestion tab to select a correction candidate for the selected token. the selected token with one of the listed correction suggestions.
+If the document was profiled you can use the correction suggestion tab to select a correction candidate for the selected token.
+The selected token with one of the listed correction suggestions.

 <a id='concordance-view'></a>
 ### Concordance view

-The cocordance view lists similar tokens of the whole project and shows them in their respective line context.
+The concordance view lists similar tokens of the whole project and shows them in their respective line context.
 With the concordance view you can correct a series of tokens at once.
 If you do this each token of the concordance view is corrected